What does MOQ mean?

 -

 External factors such as extreme weather: The greater world will always have an impact on supply and demand.
-Just look back a few years at how recent natural disasters and disease brought many supply lines to a standstill.
+Just look back a few years at how recent natural disasters and diseases brought many supply lines to a standstill.

 -